Alternate Names: Hydrated Magnesium Carbonate Mineral, Hydromagnesite, Magnesium Carbonate

-This material is very refractory, it does not decompose and give up its MgO to the glaze melt easily.
-Magnesium carbonate is a good example of the need to consider mineralogy and material level physics in addition to chemical makeup when using ceramic chemistry to adjust and fix glazes.
-Two glazes may have the same calculated chemistry, but the one using the mag carg to source the MgO will not be melted as much.
+MagCarb is very refractory, it does not decompose and release its MgO to the glaze melt as readily as other sources.
+It is a good example of the need to consider mineralogy and material-level physics in addition to chemical makeup (when using glaze chemistry to adjust and fix glazes).
+Two glazes may have the same calculated chemistry, but the one using the MagCarb to source the MgO will not be melted as much.

 It is added (.12-.25%) to flocculate clay slurries, improving and stabilizing the set and suspension characteristics.

 It is used as a electrolyte in both ground and cover coat enamels.

 Light magnesium carbonate or hydromagnesite is made by precipitation from a boiled solution of magnesium sulfate and sodium carbonate.

 pH (1% suspension): 9.5

 Bulk Density: 130-140 g/l

 Particle Size (+6 microns): 75% (+2 microns): 98%